For traditional stores, collecting feedback is comparably easy because you can talk to your clients.

 In this article, we’re going to:

-1) Explain why website surveys are one of the best ways to understand your visitors
+Explain why website surveys are one of the best ways to understand visitors

-2) Help you identify what the main objective of your survey should be
+Help you identify the main goal of your survey

-4) Help you find the right timing and audience for your questionnaire
+Help you find the right timing and audience

 What Are Website Surveys?